 - Also it is recommended that the CPU and RAM is tuned correctly for the number of client connections.
 Pgtune does a great job of helping you tune Postgres config by your hardware.

-Coming back to Django, another way to reduce the request/response time is by removing the extra middlewares that your app is not benefiting from.
-Every request that is made to the Django backend passes through these middlewares and adds extra time (20-30ms) to the request/response cycle.
+Coming back to Django, another way to reduce the request/response time is by removing the extra middleware that your app is not benefiting from.
+Every request that is made to the Django backend passes through these middleware and adds extra time (20-30ms) to the request/response cycle.

 Django Code Optimizations

 There are a few best practices that you should watch out for while performing code reviews:

 select_related() and prefetch_related() are designed to stop the deluge of database queries that are caused by accessing related objects. select_related works by creating an SQL join and including the fields of the related object in the SELECT statement.
 For this reason, select_related gets the related objects in the same database query.
 In this case, 2nd example is the right way to do it:

 prefetch_related is handy when you’re going to get a set of things, it does a separate lookup for each relationship, and performs the join operation in Python.